hinterlab/irxssauth/README.md

 ## Description

-This module replaces the default member login authenticator with an customized authenticaor.
-It implements irx staff member login authentication when a user is trying to use a @internetrix.com.au email, and the user is either an irxstaff or doesn't exist in the production website.
+This module replaces the default member login authenticator with a customised authenticator.
+When a user is trying to log in with an @internetrix.com.au email, it implements irx staff member login authentication.
 It also optionally adds BasicAuth to staging sites to prevent indexing and other unwanted visitors.

 ## Installation with [Composer](https://getcomposer.org/)